slawekradzyminski/awesome-testing.com/_posts/2023-05-21-tips-for-aspiring-test-leaders.md

 #### My Journey in Enhancing Communication Skills

 Effective communication is the backbone of successful leadership.
-It’s how we convey our thoughts, share our ideas, and collaborate with our team.
+It's how we convey our thoughts, share our ideas, and collaborate with our team.
 Yet, for many, including myself, this skill doesn't come naturally, especially if you identify as a 'geeky-introvert', as I do.